Velocidex/velociraptor-docs/content/docs/server_automation/server_api/_index.md

 is found so we specify a LIMIT of 1 row.

 {{% notice note "Waiting for a query" %}}
   Note the `LET _ <=` statement.
 This tells VQL to materialize the query and store the result in a dummy variable.
-This statememt causes VQL to pause and wait for the query to complete before evaluating the next query.
+This statement causes VQL to pause and wait for the query to complete before evaluating the next query.
 See [Materialized LET expressions]({{< ref "/docs/vql/#materialized-let-expressions" >}}) for more about this.
 {{% /notice %}}

 After this query exits we know the collection is complete.
 This may